AetherModel/Aether/doc/grid.md

 ### Root Nodes

-A fundamental assumption with in Aether is that each processor does computation on one and only one block.
+A fundamental assumption within Aether is that each processor does computation on one and only one block.
 This means that each processor does not deal with multiple blocks, and therefore the distribution of blocks across processors has to match exactly.
 This document uses the words "block" and "node" somewhat interchangably.
 Technically, a "block" is single (i, j, k) grid, while a "node" can be multiple "blocks" that make up a section of the globe.

 Aether uses a quadtree system to subdivide and distribute the grids (or blocks) across processors.
 This means that when an additional level of refinement is desired, an individual block is split in 4 - the number of blocks is doubled in both (i) and (j).
 The question then is - how many blocks to start with?
 These are the root nodes.